Press ESC to close

 Choosing the Right KPIs for Your Dashboard

-Before opening any dashboard tool, you need to identify which metrics actually matter for your business.
+Before opening any dashboard tool, identify which metrics actually matter for your business.
 This requires understanding your marketing funnel and how different activities contribute to revenue.
+Our guide to customer data-driven marketing dives deeper into choosing impactful KPIs.

 Top-of-Funnel Metrics